 how our approach differs.
-A systematic review of pro- posals is presented in (Dom´ınguez et al., 2012).
+A systematic review of several pro- posals is presented in (Dom´ınguez et al., 2012).

 Switch/if is the most intuitive technique for imple- menting a ”flat” state machine.
 It either uses a scalar variable (Booch et al., 1998) and a method for each event, or using two variables as the active state and the incoming event used as the discriminators of an outer switch statement to select between states and an inner one/if statement, respectively.
 The state ta- ble approach (Douglass, 1999) uses one dimension for representing states and the other one for all possi- ble events.
-These approaches require a transformation from hierarchical to flatten state machines.
+These approaches require a transformation from hierarchical to flat state machines.
 However, these approaches are hardly applied to state machines containing pseudo states such as histories or join/fork.

 The object-oriented state pattern (Shalyto and Shamgunov, 2006; Douglass, 1999) transforms a state into a class and an event into a method.
 Events are processed by delegating from the class containing the state machine to its sub-state classes.
 Separation of states in classes makes the code more readable and maintainable.
 Unfortunately, this technique only sup- ports flat state machines.
 This pattern is extended in (Niaz et al., 2004) to support hierarchical state ma- chines.
 Recently, a double-dispatch (DD) pattern pre- sented in (Spinke, 2013) extends (Niaz et al., 2004) to support maintainability by representing states and events as classes, and transitions as methods.
-How- ever, as the results shown in (Spinke, 2013), these pat- terns require much memory because of explosion of classes and uses dynamic memory allocation, which is not preferred in embedded systems.
+How- ever, as the results shown in (Spinke, 2013), these pat- terns require much memory because of an explosion of the number of classes and use dynamic memory allocation, which is not preferred in embedded systems.
 It is worthy noting that none of these approaches provides imple- mentation for all of state machine pseudo states as well as events.

 Tools such as (SparxSystems, 2016; IBM, ) apply different patterns to generate code.
 However, as men- tioned in Section 1, true concurrency, some pseudo- states, and UML events are not supported.
 FXU (Pil- itowski and Derezin˜ska, 2007) is the most complete tool but generated code is heavily dependent on their own library and C# is generated.